 Graduate Program in Sociology at Northeastern University

 The Department of Sociology and Anthropology at Northeastern University is home to a distinguished graduate program offering both the M.A. and the Ph.D. in Sociology.
-The program has enjoyed noteworthy growth in recent years, and is home to nationally renowned scholars who are leaders in a diverse array of sociological fields.
+The program has enjoyed noteworthy growth in recent years, and is home to nationally renowned scholars who are leaders in a diverse array of sociological fields that involve various dimensions of social inequality.
 Graduate students in both the M.A. and Ph.D. programs are able to specialize in areas that address real-world issues of compelling importance, thereby pursuing scholarly careers that foster public debate, deepen social awareness, and prompt new approaches toward social policy.

-Students who wish to pursue professional careers in applied sociology, or careers doing research or policy work with non-profit organizations, government, or in other non-academic domains will want to explore our M.A. program.
+Students wishing to pursue professional careers in applied sociology, or careers doing research or policy work with non-profit organizations, government, or in other non-academic domains, will want to explore our M.A. program.
 Students who envision a fuller immersion within the discipline of sociology, and who may primarily wish to pursue academic careers, will want to apply to the Ph.D. program.
-Students can enter the Ph.D. program with or without an M.A.
+Students can enter the Ph.D. program with or without an M.A. in sociology.
 Those with an M.A. already in hand may receive partial credit toward the coursework required for the Ph.D.
 Those with only the B.A. degree can earn the M.A. degree along the way to Ph.D. completion.

 The Master’s Degree